netraju/go-sample-contacts/readme.md

 * Test cases ( In addition to the above validations, following edge cases can be added too.)
     * check all endpoints without schema and data
-    * check all endpoints with shema but no data
+    * check all endpoints with schema but no data
-    * post a larger payload (thousnnds of contacts)
+    * post a larger payload (thousands of contacts)
     * Check pagination on /contacts endpoint
     * check for sql injection, however parameterized procedures will block them
     * CORS check, if required.